metal-crow/VR_Augmented_Vision/README.md

 TODO:
 fix issue with when you move your head, oculus has to snap it/or the 2d quad back, instead of just ignoring any movement
 -want the quad to be in a fixed position, and head movement/rotation to be ignored
--or could just redraw quad at new head orientation every frame. no slowdown in theory

-when in gpu rendering, assign each camera do its mat-to-device-copy in its own thread